094459/hello-world/README.md

-# How do contribute to open source like a pro.
+# How do contribute to open source like a pro

 This is a test repository that will be used to show how to setup and manage a Github repository to manage an open source project.

+## Layout

+Make sure you have the following sections and details in your readme file, and link to files to make it easier for people coming to your repository to click on the supporting info.

+1. Overview of Project
+2. How to contribute
+3. Project governance
+4. Code of Conduct
+5. License

+## Overview of project

 A good README.md, will be able to answer the following questions:

-* What is this project looking to achieve?
+* What is this project looking to achieve ?
 * What is the vision and what are the problems you are looking to address
 * What does this project do?
 * Why is this project useful?
 * How do I get started?
 * Where can I get more help, if I need it?

+## How to contribute

+See the (./CONTRIBUTING.md) file

 ## Project Governance